Foreign Divorce Opinion Letter

 - A Statement of Sole Responsibility (signed by both of the parties intending to marry)

-- Full payment of $299 plus HST for the foreign divorce opinion letter.
+- Full payment of $299 plus HST for the letter.

 - The Application for Marriage signed by both parties

 - The original or court certified copy of the divorce decree.
 If the divorce is not in English or French, you will also be required to submit a certified translation of the divorce decree.